 About the ContributorsBryden MacDonald

 Bryden MacDonald is a playwright, director, dramaturge and teacher.
 He has created and directed theatrical interpretations of the words and music of Leonard Cohen (Sincerely a Friend), Carol Pope & Rough Trade (Shaking the Foundations), and Joni Mitchell (When All the Slaves Are Free).
-He is happy to be making his home in Nova Scotia again.

 We gratefully acknowledge the financial support of the Canada Council for the Arts; the Government of Canada through the Canada Book Fund (CBF); and the Province of British Columbia through the British Columbia Arts Council for our publishing activities.